onepanelio/docs/docs/cli/datasets-init.md

 ## Examples

-Initialize Dataset in current directory, will be prompted for name, will default to `cwd` name:
+Initialize Dataset in cwd, will be prompted for name, will default to cwd name:

 ```
 onepanel datasets init